BraadMartin/plugin-cards/readme.txt

 = Can I query by multiple parameters at once? =

 At this time the wordpress.org API can only be queried by one of the included query parameters at a time.
 If the API ever allows more complex queries, I'll be happy to add support for them to this plugin.

+= How does the plugin cache results? =

+This plugin uses transients to store the results from each unique API request.
+This minimizes hits on the API and dramatically speeds up the loading of the cards.
+The expiration on the transients are set to 15 minutes by default, but you can use the filter `plugin_cards_cache_expiration` to change that.

 == Screenshots ==